lukflug/PanelStudio/README.md

 * Populate the `ClickGUI` object with the desired components (probably requires marking your settings objects with the interfaces in the `settings` package).
 * It is recommended to have a class extending Minecraft's `GuiScreen` and implementing `Interface`, that has `ClickGUI` as a field and populates it in the constructor.
 * For reference, consult the javadoc and see the implementation in GameSense.

-**Warning: the code in this repository may be subject to change and may cause your code to become incompatible, so fork this repo and include the fork in your project.** I may publish binaries on maven central, if there is sufficient demand.
-Thanks to Go_Hoosiers, for suggesting the name of this library.
-If you use this library, some attribution would be greatly appreciated.